kyphan38/web/assets/docs/technical/os/2-memory.md

 - CPU issues a load to a VA for code or data
   - Checks the CPU cache first
   - Goes to main memory in case of a cache miss
-- The MMU looks up the TLB for the VA:
+- The MMU looks up the TLB for the VA
   - If TLB hit, the PA is obtained, and the memory location is fetched and returned to the CPU (via CPU caches)
   - If TLB miss, the MMU accesses memory, walks the page table, and obtains the page table entry
     - If the present bit is set in the PTE, the memory is accessed